Therapy is a place to speak your truth.

 Step 2: Preliminary Intake Sessions

-Within the span of 1-3 introductory sessions, I will take the time to get to know your reasons for seeking therapy, collect detailed information about your struggles throughout your life, current situation, and family and relationship history.
-This is also a time for assessing the “fit” between us, and whether you will likely benefit from the type of therapy I provide.
+Within the span of 1-3 introductory sessions, I will take the time to get to know you and your reasons for seeking therapy.
+An optimal therapeutic relationship requires a good amount of trust and openness, and therefore these preliminary sessions are needed to determine the right “fit” between us and whether you will likely benefit from therapy with me.

 Step 3: Therapy Begins

-After we determine that we can work together, we will set a regular time to meet.
+After we determine that we can work together, we will set a regular weekly time to meet.
 You are encouraged to arrive to sessions without anything planned, speak freely, allowing your thoughts to arise spontaneously.
-I invite telling your dreams as part of what we explore in session.
 As we’re getting started I will welcome your questions and explain what I’m doing as we go, as the process of therapy can feel a bit strange if you are new to it.
 Therapy is a unique experience for each and every person.

 My office is located in Sacramento’s Midtown neighborhood, very close to the lightrail.